steveroe317/humidity-monitor/README.md

 or after a reboot (such as after a power outage).
 Follow these steps to install it as a system service.

-Modify the repo's humidity-monitor.service file for your enviroment.
+Modify the repo's humidity-monitor.service file for your environment.

 * Change the WorkingDirectory entry to the humidity-monitor repo root
 * Change the ExecStart entry to env/bin/python within the repo root